We may earn affiliate commissions for the recommended products. Learn more.

 Malwarebytes vs Microsoft Defender: which offers better protection?

-When it comes to security of Malwarebytes vs Microsoft Defender, it’s a neck-and-neck match that ends with a draw.
+When comparing Malwarebytes' and Microsoft Defender's security, it’s a neck-and-neck match that ends in a draw.
 While the services offer similar levels of protection, both providers could improve them.

 It goes without saying that security is the most important factor when you’re comparing antivirus programs.
 It’s vital that the suites offer comprehensive and effective protection against various cyberthreats.